The black soot that collects and hardens in your engine is better known as carbon buildup or carbon deposits.

 The reason all engine have carbon is simple.
 Carbon is a by-product of the combustion process.

-Any time you have heat, pressure, and oxygen around fuel, you’re going to get the formation of carbon deposits.
+Anytime you have heat, pressure, and oxygen around fuel, you’re going to get the formation of carbon deposits.

-That means the internal combustion engine is a perfect place for the formation of carbon deposits on:
+The internal combustion engine is a perfect place for the formation of carbon deposits on:

 - Intake valves

 - Injector nozzles

 Problems From Carbon Deposits

 Carbon buildup in engines can cause all kinds of problems in both port injected and direct injection engines.
 If the carbon buildup is in the combustion chamber, it disrupts normal airflow causing turbulence.
 That turbulence causes the air and fuel to mix unevenly which means you’ll have areas of rich and lean mixtures.
 As a result, creating hotspots in the combustion chamber, forming even more carbon buildup.